edibotopic/edibotopic-website/content/notes/iconic-programming.md

 output: particles that fall.

-Taken together, the *set* of characters is itself iconic: **the rule resembles the causal event that it generates**
+Taken together, the *set* of characters is itself iconic: **the rule resembles the causal event that it generates**.

-The creators of SPLAT ([Dave Ackley](https://www.cs.unm.edu/~ackley/)) and SpaceTode ([Lu Wilson](https://www.todepond.com/)) rightly emphasise the _spatial_ aspect of their work, but I also think _resemblance_ is a salient characteristic.
+The creators of SPLAT ([Dave Ackley](https://www.cs.unm.edu/~ackley/)) and SpaceTode ([Lu Wilson](https://www.todepond.com/)) rightly emphasise the _spatial_ aspect of their work, but I also think _resemblance_ is a notable characteristic.

 ## Comments illuminate